 Imagine growing up as a free person in this environment.
 From a young age you would have heard certain people giving commands and watched as others obeyed.
 When commands were disobeyed, you heard and maybe even saw slaves being physically beaten.
 Over time, it would be clear that some people seemed to belong to other people.
 And if you had the capacity to consider the entire system of slavery, you would have understood that the roots of slavery ran deep throughout the Empire—economically, socially, and politically.

 So here’s the question: As a free person growing up in a slave society, how would you begin to question the institution of slavery—a ubiquitous institution that you benefited from?
 And how would you get to the point where you called that institution evil?
-Sadly, most ancient people never reached that point.
+Sadly, as far as we know, most ancient people never reached that point.
 For the vast majority, slavery was a moral blind spot.

 Moral Blind Spots